zurichat/Documentation/docs/Core API/marketplace.md

  ```

- ### Response for 4xx and 5xx requires an integer error code and string message. <br>
+ ### Response for 4xx and 5xx requires an integer error code and string message.
   For example